Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Abstract

 \section{Abstract}

-For local non-archimedean fields of characteristic $0$ or sufficiently large, with odd residual characteristic, we explicitly parametrize and count the rational nilpotent adjoint orbits in each algebraic orbit of orthogonal and special orthogonal groups, and then separately give an algorithmic construction for representatives of each orbit.
-We then, in the general setting of groups $\mathrm{GL}_n(D)$, $\mathrm{SL}_n(D)$ or classical groups, give a new characterisation of the ``building set'' (defined by DeBacker) related to an $\mathfrak{sl}_2(k)$-triple in terms of the building of its centralizer.
+For local non-archimedean fields $\ratk$ of sufficiently large residual characteristic, we explicitly parametrize and count the rational nilpotent adjoint orbits in each algebraic orbit of orthogonal and special orthogonal groups.
+We separately give an explicit algorithmic construction for representatives of each orbit.
+We then, in the general setting of groups $\mathrm{GL}_n(D)$, $\mathrm{SL}_n(D)$ (where $D$ is a central division algebra over $\ratk$) or classical groups, give a new characterisation of the ``building set'' (defined by DeBacker) of an $\mathfrak{sl}_2(\ratk)$-triple in terms of the building of its centralizer.
 Using this, we prove our construction realizes DeBacker's parametrization of rational nilpotent orbits via elements of the Bruhat-Tits building.

 \keywords{p-adic groups; nilpotent orbits; DeBacker classification; quadratic forms; Bruhat-Tits buildings}